GM faulty ignition switch?

 GM has recalled more than 2.6 million vehicles with a faulty ignition switch.
 More than 2.2 million vehicles were sold in the United States.

-The company has fixed 60 percent of vehicles with faulty ignition switches, but nearly 1 million vehicles are still outstanding.
+The company has fixed 60 percent of vehicles with faulty ignition switches, but nearly one million vehicles are still outstanding.

 More than 70 deaths have been verified in General Motors (GM) vehicles with a faulty ignition switch.
 Thousands of individuals have been harmed and millions of GM cars have been recalled.

-For more than four decades, Illinois’ largest personal injury law firm has fought for the rights of injured Americans.
-The firms trial attorneys have extensive experience handling automobile recalls and personal injury lawsuits.
+For more than four decades, GWC Injury Lawyers has fought for the rights of injured Americans.
+The firm’s trial attorneys have extensive experience handling automobile recalls and personal injury lawsuits.

 Everyday Americans who cannot go up against negligent auto companies by themselves come to us to get the justice they and their families deserve.